wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 Two new menus are:

+WordPress:
-    * "Users-> A&U Extended" lets you show users lists with the new fields that are created
+    1. "Users -> A&U Extended" - lets you show users lists with the new fields that are created
+    2. "Settings -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

+Wordpress MU:
+    1. "Site Admin -> Users Extended" - lets you show users lists with the new fields that are created
-    * "Options-> Cimy User Extra Fields" lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.
+    2. "Site Admin -> Cimy User Extra Fields" - lets administrators add as many new fields as are needed to the users' profile, giving the possibility to set some interesting rules.

 Rules are: